Project overview

 Accessibility is an important consideration for the City of Ottawa.
 The City makes every effort to provide access through and around construction sites.
 If you require a disability-related accommodation, please contact the project team listed below.
 Accessible formats and communication supports are available, upon request.

-The City of Ottawa, in its commitment to protecting people and the community, continues to work closely with the industry and to comply with recommendations provided by municipal, provincial and federal health officials, as well as the Ministry of Labour, Training and Skills Development.
+The City of Ottawa is committed to safety in and around project sites.
+The project team continues to work closely with the industry and to comply with recommendations provided by municipal, provincial and federal health officials, as well as the Ministry of Labour, Training and Skills Development.

 Contact information